 In this post, we will explain how implementing a properly customized ERP provides manufacturers with more immediate and long-term value than an accounting system.
 You’ll learn how it can help reduce costs, improve your ability to scale, and mitigate risk so you can keep up with the competition.

-How a Manufacturing ERP System Does More Than QuickBooks
+Manufacturing ERP System vs. QuickBooks: Which Does More for Your Business?

 We have acknowledged the elephant in the room.
 There are still manufacturers out there who use QuickBooks or paper systems to track their products and operations.
 If you’re one of them, think about some of the business pains you have been experiencing.